kallaway/100-days-of-code/r1-java-log.md

 **R1D5 - January 10th, 2021**
 Finished section 20 of the Java course, which covered Array fundamentals.
 Finished section 21 which covered 2D arrays.
 Entered section 22, where we analyze class design and UML diagrams.

+**R1D6 - January 13th, 2021**
+Started working on the Sales project from the class, only following the UML diagram as it was shown and trying to follow a TDD technique.
+Finished section 22 of the course.